 Guidance on developing an effective working group to help drive change and draw on experiences and solutions from across the whole school community.

-Contact the Cost of the School Day team at [email protected] with any feedback on these resources and to share further good practice and innovative solutions occuring in your school.
+Contact the Cost of the School Day team at [email protected] with any feedback on these resources and to share further good practice and innovative solutions occurring in your school.